janet-lang/janet/doc/Specials.md

 Similar to `(quote x)`, but allows for unquoting within x.
 This makes quasiquote useful for writing macros, as a macro definition often generates a lot of templated code with a few custom values.
-The shorthand for quasiquote is a leading tilda `~` before a form.
+The shorthand for quasiquote is a leading tilde `~` before a form.
 With that form, `(unquote x)` will evaluate and insert x into the unquote form.
 The shorthand for `(unquote x)` is `,x`.